bienflorencia/personal-site/content/post/iNat_API/index.md

 ### How do results look?

-In the end we get a table with the counts.
+In the end, we get a table with the counts.

 | user_id | user_login          | observation_count_iNat |
 |--------:|:--------------------|-----------------------:|